 Hello Lindsay.
 You clearly saw a gap in the market and a need.
 What first inspired you to develop it?

 Experience has taught me that change only happens when it makes sense to people, and at the same time, we know many change efforts fail.
 We also know that progress and change is slow and inefficient when people in a team aren’t pointing in the same direction – because they are making sense of things differently.
-I’ve seen the frustration and wastage this causes – after all, it’s said that people only want two things at work: to be understood and valued, but because a shared reality means better decisions and actions that lead to improved performance and innovation.
+I’ve seen the frustration and wastage this causes – not just because people are at their best when they feel understood and valued, but because a shared reality means better decisions and actions that lead to improved performance and innovation.

 And that’s where the Mirror Mirror concept came from.
 It’s a process that helps teams make better and faster progress by helping them develop a shared current reality.
 If people can open up and hear the views of others to recognise the common ground and find compatibility among the differences, what happens next is more clarity, alignment, and momentum.
 Taking a bit of time out to socially align was something I felt was missing – something simple, refreshing, constructive, and rewarding.

 So how is Mirror Mirror different to the other team effectiveness offerings out there?

 A wide range of tools are used in organizations for the learning & development, and engagement of employees and managers, such as employee engagement surveys, 360 feedback tools, psychometric profiling, Line Manager engagement training and coaching and so on.

 It is difficult to assign causality between these activities and performance improvements.

 Mirror Mirror is a systemic social alignment process that brings benefits in 5 areas to improve employee engagement, organizational effectiveness, and business performance.
 These benefit areas are: